tuk90/RemehaHome-Domoticz/README.md

 # Remeha Home Plugin for Domoticz

-## Description
+## Overview
-This Domoticz Python plugin allows you to integrate Remeha Home devices into your Domoticz home automation system.
+This Domoticz Python plugin integrates with the Remeha Home API, providing real-time information about your heating system.
+It creates Domoticz devices for temperature, pressure, and setpoint control.

-The plugin.py is the domoticz plugin and the Remehatest.py can be used to test stuff with the Remeha API.
+## Credits
+This plugin is based on the Remeha Home Python library by Michiel Visser, available at [GitHub - Remeha Home Library](https://github.com/msvisser/remeha_home).

 ## Installation

-1. Download the plugin files to your Domoticz plugins directory.
+1. Clone this repository into the Domoticz plugins folder using the following command: git clone https://github.com/tuk90/RemehaHome-Domoticz.git
-2. Restart Domoticz.

-## Configuration

-1. Open the Domoticz web interface.
+2. Restart the Domoticz service.
-2. Navigate to "Setup" -> "Hardware."
-3. Add a new hardware device with the type "Remeha Home Plugin."
+3. Go to the Domoticz web interface, navigate to "Hardware," and add a new hardware device with type "Remeha Home Plugin."

-4. Enter your Remeha Home account credentials (email and password) in the configuration settings.
+## Plugin Parameters
+- **Email:** Your Remeha Home account email.
+- **Password:** Your Remeha Home account password.

 ## Devices

-The plugin creates the following devices by default:
+The plugin creates the following devices in Domoticz:

-1. Room Temperature Sensor
+1. Room Temperature
-2. Outdoor Temperature Sensor
+2. Outdoor Temperature
-3. Water Pressure Sensor
+3. Water Pressure

-These devices are used to display information from the Remeha Home API.
+4. Setpoint

 ## Usage

-Once the plugin is configured and devices are created, it will automatically fetch data from the Remeha Home API at regular intervals (heartbeats) and update the corresponding Domoticz devices.
+The plugin fetches data from the Remeha Home API and updates the corresponding Domoticz devices.
+Additionally, you can set the temperature setpoint using the "Setpoint" device.

-## Important Notes

-- Ensure that your Domoticz server has internet access to communicate with the Remeha Home API.
-- The plugin uses asyncio and aiohttp libraries for asynchronous requests.
-Make sure your Domoticz environment supports these.

-## Credits
+## Support
-This plugin is based on the [Remeha Home Python library](https://github.com/msvisser/remeha_home) by Michiel Visser.
+For any issues or questions, please open an issue on the [GitHub repository](https://github.com/tuk90/RemehaHome-Domoticz).